- Reduces cholesterol levels

 When should this medicine be used with caution?

-The risk of muscle breakdown is greater at higher doses of this medicine.
-The risk of muscle breakdown is also greater in certain patients.
-Talk with your doctor if any of the following applies:
+The risk of muscle breakdown is greater in certain patients.
+Tell your doctor if any of the following applies to you:

 Pregnancy and breastfeeding